huixie90/cpp_papers/concat.md

 `concat_view` can be `sized_range` if all the underlying ranges model `sized_range`

+## `noexcept` for `iter_move` and `iter_swap`

+This proposal uses `std::variant` as an exposition only member to store underlying iterators and `std::variant` can be in the valueless state if underlying iterators throw during copy/move constructions.
+Therefore, `concat_view`'s iterator's `iter_move` and `iter_swap` may throw.
+As a result, `noexcept` cannot be added to these two customization points even if all underlying iterators never throw in their `iter_move` and `iter_swap`.
+However, implementations can add a condtional `noexcept` if their implementation of `concat_view`'s iterator can never be in a valueless state.

 ## Implementation experience

 `views::concat` has been implemented in [@rangev3], with equivalent semantics as